Emerge

 Each Emerge cohort will consist of scholars, artists, filmmakers, or activists whose work enriches the field of Disability Studies with projects that explore disabled people’s experiences intersecting with further marginalization by race, gender, sexuality, incarceration, or immigration.
 Each group of ten will be invited to San Francisco on the basis of their 2-4 years’ experience in disability-related scholarship, arts/culture/filmmaking, and/or disability justice activism.
 The cohort will engage in an intensive summer workshop to collectively cultivate their respective projects and build community with other disabled scholar-activists.
 The summer will culminate in a virtual symposium presenting their finished works to the broader Disability Studies community.

-They will receive financial support in the form of a $10,000 honorarium for associated costs with their proposed project and to compensate their labor of being in the workshop, as well as travel stipend/lodging/meals for the visit to San Francisco (If you cannot join us in person because of safety or accommodation needs, a digital means of participation will be provided).
+They will receive financial support in the form of a $10,000 honorarium for associated costs with their proposed project and to compensate their labor being in the workshop, as well as travel stipend/lodging/meals for the visit to San Francisco (If you cannot join us in person because of safety or accommodation needs, a digital means of participation will be provided).
+While time for rest will be built into the disability-friendly pacing, we ask that you only apply if you are ready to make this your full-time commitment during the summer intensive.

 Additionally, Fellows will receive professional development support for working on new projects grounded in scholar-activism in three formats: